 100 ounces of fluids per day is a good goal.

 Everyone’s fluid needs will differ based on factors such as activity level, sweat, location/climate, and health status.
 However, 100 ounces of fluids per day is a good goal to start with for most people.
 Water should contribute to a large majority of your fluid needs.
-Items such as milk, high water fruits and vegetables, unsweetened teas, electrolyte drinks, smoothies, and coconut water also contribute toward fluid goals.
+Items such as milk, juice, high water fruits and vegetables, unsweetened teas, electrolyte drinks, smoothies, and coconut water also contribute toward fluid goals.

 Drink coconut water or an electrolyte beverage.

-Tired of the same old taste of water?
+Tired of the same old taste of a glass of water?
 Some drinks like coconut water or other electrolyte beverages can give you a break from the taste while also providing some extra minerals and hydration support.
 In fact, coconut water is one of the best drinks you can consume during early pregnancy.
 In addition to fluids, these drinks also help you to replenish electrolytes, including magnesium and potassium.

 Flavor your water with fruit infusions.

-Don’t like the taste of water?
+Don’t like the taste of plain water?
 Flavor it with simple herb and fruit infusions!
 Adding fruit to your water can help you change up the flavor very easily.
 Feel free to add lemon, lime, strawberries, blueberries, raspberries, melon, or any combination of these to your cup before filling it with water.
 Just be sure to wash all the produce thoroughly before adding it to your water!

 Lemon water, in particular, provides a punch of vitamin C which can give your immune system a boost.
 Herbs, like mint, can also be a tasty addition.